espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

   <img src="../../media/tutorials/debug/init_halted.png" alt="Initial halted" height="500">
 </p>

-# Navigating through the code, call stack and threads
+# Navigating Through the Code, Call Stack and Threads

 7. When the target is halted, the editor will show the line of code where the program halted and the list of threads in the `Call Stack` sub-window on the `Run` icon in the Activity Bar on the side of Visual Studio Code.
 The first line of call stack under Thread #1 contains the last called function `app_main()`, which in turned was called from `main_task()` as shown in the previous image.
 Each line of the stack also contains the file name and line number where the function was called.
 By clicking on each of the stack entries, you will see the file opened.